PySimpleGUI/PySimpleGUI/readme.md

 With most GUI frameworks, you must specify the color for every widget you create.
 PySimpleGUI takes this chore from you and will automatically color the Elements to match your chosen theme.

-To use a theme, call the `theme` function with the name of the theme before creating your window.
+To use a theme, call the `theme` function with the theme's name before creating your window.
 You can add spaces for readability.
 To set the theme to "Dark Grey 9":

 ```python
 import PySimpleGUI as sg